 Allergy is an acute reaction with reddening, itching and swelling that involves the immune system and which can occasionally be life threatening (anaphylaxis).

 Intolerance is a non life-threatening reaction.
-The onset is usually slower in onset and does not involve the immune system.
 The presentation might be abdominal pain or a feeling of malaise.
-There are no specific tests that ca be done to test for intolerance.
+There are no specific tests that can be done to test for intolerance.
 The best advice is elimination of a suspected food/agent for a period of time, then re-intoducing it to see if the symptoms reappear.
 Lactose intolerance is the inability to digest the cows milk sugar lactose.

 Skin prick testing